LarryAnglin/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 To a human - if something changes 10ms or 100ms from now, we may not even notice this change and assume the state was always the same.

-To a robot - even 10ms represents billions+ of clock cycles.
+To a robot - even 10ms represents millions+ of clock cycles.
 The timescale difference is incredible.

 A human also has intuition.
 If you click a button and see a loading spinner, you will assume the state is in flux and will automatically wait for it to finish.